-For a really long time people have been commenting "Are you into geocaching?", "You should try geocaching, it seems like something you'd really like.", etc. I miiight have been avoiding it for two main reasons.
-One, I told you last week, I'm not huge on walking.
-Two, things that other people are super into are kind intimidating to me.
-I guess I don't like feeling like a "noob" Does that make any sense?
+For a really long time people have been commenting “Are you into geocaching?”, “You should try geocaching, it seems like something you’d really like.”, etc. I miiight have been avoiding it for one main reason – things that other people are super into are kind intimidating to me.
+I guess I don’t like feeling like a “noob” Does that make any sense?

 For those of you not familiar, geocaching is a worldwide treasure hunt of sorts.
 Participants use GPS to navigate to containers that other users have hidden.
 A traditional geocache will be a waterproof container with a log book and trade items inside.
 Treasures inside aren’t usually worth much but are still fun to find.
 According to the official website there are 2,803,842 active geocaches and over 15 million geocachers worldwide!

 Anyway, my brother and my nephew are super into geocaching.
 My brother has logged just under 700 of them which he’s found all over the world!
 We were all together a few weekends ago for a birthday party when one of them mentioned that a few new caches had popped up in the area.
 I tagged along, figuring it was a good excuse to get out of the house.
 After seeing my both of my brothers, my nephew and Jeff all running full speed down the road to try to find the cache first I was into it.
 They all turned into adorably competitive children.
 I had a blast.
 We got two caches that day and that was all it took for me to want in on it.
 I downloaded the app as soon as I got home.

 The timing of finally getting into geocaching couldn’t be better because it coincides perfectly with Jeff and I getting Fitbits.
 It’s the best excuse to do both things.
 This last week we’ve been getting lots of steps and lots of caches.
 My favorite thing about it so far has been the places it’s